 Dry Rub—The three basic components of a dry rub are salt, pepper, and paprika—it’s really the smoke you want to taste.
 Make up your own mix or buy one all ready to go.
 We like to add a little brown sugar to a rub for ribs to add a little caramelized flavor to the meat.

 - Get a good jar with a tight-fitting lid and some basic supermarket seasonings.

 The Ribs—Baby back loin ribs are short, spares are long (St. Louis-style are spare ribs squared off with the brisket flap removed).
 Both are good and get what you like.
 We usually buy baby back ribs in a 3-pack at Costco or Sam’s Club.

 Open the ribs, flip them over bone side up, and look for the silvery membrane covering the meat and bones.
-If it’s still on there (sometimes they take it off), take your finger or a spoon handle and, holding the ribs with a paper towel, lift up the membrane and pull it off.
+If it’s still on there (sometimes they take it off), take your finger or a spoon handle and, holding the ribs with a paper towel or needle-nose pliers, lift up the membrane and pull it off.
 It might take a few tries but you’ll quickly get the hang of it and your ribs will taste better without the chewy layer.